board of directors

 Elizabeth Barr: Chief Administrative Officer

-- What characteristics do you value the most in others?
-Integrity, generosity of spirit, and compassion.
+- What characteristic do you value the most in others?
+Empathy.

 Arlene Dominguez: Program Director, School-Based Partnerships